fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     > Note the filename and file location used (I used the default that was created at ***.ssh/id_rsa***).
 When prompted, create a secure passphrase for your SSH key (do not share or document your passphrase).

-### Step 7: Copy public key from local machine to virtual machine
+### Step 7: Copy public key from local machine to remote machine

 ---

-* Make new directory after login to the grader.
+* Make new directory after login to the "grader".

     ```bash
     sudo mkdir .ssh